 Real-World Impact

 The difference in day-to-day productivity has been substantial.
 What used to be a tedious process of grep-searching and manual file navigation is now as simple as Ctrl+clicking on a symbol.
-Code reviews became faster because I could quickly understand complex type hierarchies.
-Refactoring protobuf schemas went from being a dreaded task to something I could do confidently.

 It’s also been gratifying to see the protobuf LSP ecosystem grow.
 When I started Protols, there were very few options.
 Now there are several quality implementations available, which is fantastic for the community.